typemill/docs/04-for-plugin-developers/02-documentation/08-middleware.md

 ````

-The method returns and array again and accepts to values:
+The method returns an array again and accepts two values:

 * **classname**: The fully qualified name of the class, that should be called.
 * **params**: False or an array.

-You can create a new file `MyMiddleware.php` in your plugin and add a middleware logic like this:
+You can create a new file called `MyMiddleware.php` in your plugin and add a middleware logic like this:

 ````
 <?php